kubernetes/website/docs/concepts/workloads/pods/init-containers.md

 {:toc}

-{% assign for_k8s_version="v1.5" %}{% include feature-state-beta.md %}

-Once the feature exits beta, Init Containers will be specified in the PodSpec alongside the app `containers` array.
+This feature has exited beta in 1.6.
+Init Containers can be specified in the PodSpec alongside the app `containers` array.
+The beta annotation value will still be respected and overrides the PodSpec field value.

 {% capture body %}
 ## Understanding Init Containers